SlimJallouli/b_u585_iota02_iot_reference/provision_emqx.md

 - Set the MQTT security

-The configuration is required for ST67 enable TLS mutual autentication
+The configuration is required for ST67 to enable TLS mutual authentication

 Type the following command on the serial terminal